nikhilkomakula/llm-rag-op-chatbot/README.md

 **Note:** If running locally for Streamlit UI interace and if you hit any errors with `pysqlite3`, try removing whatever that is mentioned above.

-## Hugging Face Docker Space Deployment:
+## Resolving Dependency Conflicts:

-* On Hugging Face Docker Space, while installing dependencies, it fails due to dependency conflict.
-To resolve that, exclude `deepeval` from dependencies and comment out the below listed statements in `eval_rag.py`:
+* If you encounter dependency conflict with `opentelemetry-instrumentation-fastapi` while deploying to `streamlit.io` or `Hugging Face Docker Space`, then exclude `deepeval `from dependencies and comment out the below listed statements in `eval_rag.py`:
   * `from src.test.eval_custom_model import LLM, eval_rag_metrics`
   * `eval_custom_model = LLM(model_name=EVAL_LLM_NAME, model=hf_eval_llm)`
   * `metrics = eval_rag_metrics(eval_custom_model, question, answer, context)` (set to blank)